cloudmesh-community/book/chapters/icloud/course/nosql-new.md

-fields and within the field a value is stored in the form of an array, string date etc. In comparison to relational databases that distribute the records across columns that are connected with keys the document model sotres records and their associated data in a single document.
+fields and within the field a value is stored in the form of an array, string date etc. In comparison to relational databases that distribute the records across columns that are connected with keys the document model stores records and their associated data in a single document.
 A key advantage to this model is that is reduces the need for JOIN operations that can be computationally expensive.
 Two examples of document databases are MongoDB and CouchDB.